jesspsilva/Happy/README.md

 yarn start
 ```
 After this process the `localhost: 3000` page will automatically open in your browser or acsess <a href="http://127.0.0.1:3000" target="_blank">http://127.0.0.1:3000</a>

+To integrate the map on the application please update the .env.example with your token.
+You can acess <a href="https://account.mapbox.com/auth/signin/" target="_blank"><b>Mapbox</b></a> and create a free account.
+Then go to:
+- Access tokens (on you account page)
+- Copy the toke to the env file.

 ### :two: Back-End - API server
 Install the backend dependencies: